nimrods8/binutils-gdb/README.md

 This new layout allows to expand calls/branches without actually jumping into them.
 By clicking the opcode a new floating window is opened that shows the disassembled jump-to.

+**tui break**
 New break point type:
 `tui break <where>+/-<val>`: set a break point given a symbol.
 For example:
 `tui break main+11` places a break point at the address of main + 11.

+Another new layout split has been added:
+`layout console` with a console window which shows the STDOUT of the inferior, when running the inferior from the beginning, i.e. not by attaching to it.

 Notes: